Skip to content

 INFO

-This example uses TypeScript, which is recommended, but not required for developing Shopware.
+This example uses TypeScript, which is recommended but not required to develop Shopware.

 Creating your custom element

-Similar to Creating a new custom element via plugin, this article describes creating a new custom element via app.
-Creating a new element requires Meteor Admin SDK.
+Similar to creating a new custom element via plugin, this guide describes how to create a new custom element via an app.
+Creating a new element requires the Meteor Admin SDK.

 Target structure

-You can decide what approach to use when creating apps since everything here is loaded via iFrame.
-However, Shopware's best practice is a full Vue.js approach.
+You can choose your preferred approach when creating apps, as everything is loaded via iFrame.
+However, Shopware recommends using a full Vue.js approach.

 bash